WordPress Hosting Benchmarks 2023

-Our WordPress test sites are developed to simulate an accurate site and are built with a standard setup.
+Our WordPress test sites are developed to simulate a production site.
 The setup consists of

 - Default WordPress theme

-- The plugins on site are Akismet, Contact Form 7, Caching*, and Rank Math.
+- Akismet, Contact Form 7 and Rank Math plugins.

-Here is the list of sites with URL, Caching used, and Price:
+Here is the list of hosting with its caching setup:

 Below is the list of tests I used to measure the performance.

-Server Response Time (TTFB) is the most critical factor for any WordPress hosting company.
-The lower the TTFB, the faster the server is.
-The site should have a fast server TTFB to provide a good user experience to visitors.
+Server Response Time (TTFB) is the most critical factor for any WordPress hosting service. (lower the TTFB, faster the servers)

 Rocket, Cloudways, GreenGeeks, Templ, and A2 Hosting are the top five fastest hosts in our server TTFB test.